sundayayandele/ksql/README.md

 kafka-console-consumer --bootstrap-server localhost:9092 --topic AnomalyDetection --from-beginning

-# Join the Community
+# Join the Confluent Community
-Whether you need help, want to contribute, or are just looking for the latest news, you can find out how to [connect with your fellow Confluent community members here](https://www.confluent.io/contact-us-thank-you/).
+Whether you need help, want to contribute, or are just looking for the latest news around the Apache Kafka ecosystem and Confluent, you can find out how to [connect with your fellow Confluent community members here](https://www.confluent.io/contact-us-thank-you/).

 * Ask a question in the #ksql channel in Confluent's public [Confluent Community Slack](https://slackpass.io/confluentcommunity).
 Account registration is free and self-service.
 * Join the [Confluent Google group](https://groups.google.com/forum/#!forum/confluent-platform).

+If you have feedback regarding the Kafka ecosystem and Machine Learning, feel free to contact me directly via LinkedIn, Twitter or Email.
+Also check out my other [Kafka-ML Github project](https://github.com/kaiwaehner/kafka-streams-machine-learning-examples) where I leverage Kafka's Streams API to apply analytic models trained with H2O, TensorFlow and DeepLearning4j.

 # Contributing
 Contributions to the code, examples, documentation, etc, are very much appreciated.